joshb88/joshb88.github.io/notes.md

 ### Vows

-Kris and Alexia have agreed to do their vows privately, as they are very personal.
-They may choose to do some more public vows here.
-I may look for some.
+In lieu of vows (which will be shared privately), they have done the unity candle.

 ##  The Exchange of the Wedding Rings

-There may be a neat thing where the ring bearer will be a surpise &ndash; the rings would be under a certain seat of the front few rows i.e. special family members.
+There may be a neat thing where the ring bearer will be a surprise &ndash; the rings would be under a certain seat of the front few rows i.e. special family members.
 Otherwise a ring bearer will bring them

 There should be a few words spoken as to the significance and symbolism of the ring.
 Traditionally, it would have been the time to say "with this ring, I do thee wed".